hdShang/arxiv-daily/docs/cs-CV/2025-10-08/papers/251007550v1-travl-a-recipe-for-making-video-language-models-better-judges-of-phy.md

 ---
 layout: default
-title: TRAVL: A Recipe for Making Video-Language Models Better Judges of Physics Implausibility
+title: "TRAVL: A Recipe for Making Video-Language Models Better Judges of Physics Implausibility"
 ---

 # TRAVL: A Recipe for Making Video-Language Models Better Judges of Physics Implausibility